IriLrnr/ProjetoFinalJB/report/report.md

         }
     }

-Notice it is also putting offspring in a square around the focal.
 The way to change it is sorting the movement inside the circle, by sorting a radius equal or less then the `info->radius`, and an angle theta, then, extracting x and y coordinates from it.

     // In EvIBM, function Offspring_Position(), library functions.h
     void Offspring_Position (Population progenitors, Population offspring, int baby, int focal, Parameters info)